gracyy-rm/autonomous-binary-classifier/README.md

 ### Model configuration

-The configuration file `config/config.json` defines the run-level parameters, including:
+The configuration file `config/config.json` defines the run-level parameters.

-- model architecture
-- pretrained backbone setting
-- class count
-- freeze-backbone behavior
-- learning rate
-- batch size
-- epochs
-- image size
-- seed
-- weight decay

 The training pipeline uses binary classification with a single output logit and `BCEWithLogitsLoss`, consistent with the one-class binary formulation.